ariabuckles/blog/posts/common-markdown.md

 All of this means that it is not possible to write a simple rule for when a paragraph (or other block element) ends.
 When a paragraph ends is context dependent on what happens after that paragraph.
-And while the rules are predictable for Common Markdown, there are still a lot of rules, which you need to know when you write a line break.
-But moreover, anyone who adds an extension to the language has the possibility of changing the semantics of paragraphs written in Common Markdown.
+And while the rules are predictable for CommonMark, there are still a lot of rules, which you need to know when you write a line break.
+But moreover, anyone who adds an extension to the language has the possibility of changing the semantics of paragraphs written in CommonMark.

 For example, if we added github-flavored table syntax, the following: